What is Visual Communication? Elements, Examples, and Uses

 2. Posters and Banners

 They are widely used for advertising, awareness campaigns, and events.
 They contain bold text, images, and colours to grab attention.
 Businesses use them to promote products, while schools and organisations use them to share important messages.
-A strong understanding of what is visual communication ensures that these visuals effectively engage audiences and leave a lasting impression.

 3. Billboards